The History of the San Clu Hotel

 However, time goes by and history almost repeated itself in 1973 when in January another fire broke out - this time in the afternoon - and though the damage was great and the hotel was closed to residents for some months, no one was hurt.
 The residents, one of whom was the MP Jonathan Aitken, were all out at the time.
 However, Ma was in her room on the top floor, and her dramatic rescue was seen nationwide on BBC Television News as she was taken down the eighty-foot turntable ladder by Sub-Officer Frank Webb.
 She was then 79 years old.
 Despite all of this, the bar, though damaged, remained open - the one lifeline giving hope to staff and locals that once again, like the Phoenix, the hotel would rise renewed from the ashes.
 It re-opened at Easter that year.

 Changing times brought another change of name to Comfort Inn Ramsgate.
-Under this new management major refurbishment occured, modernising the hotel adding Wifi, Flat Screen TV, Air conditioning and adding a Beauty Salon, gym and a sauna.
-The hotel still boasts the most beautiful views out to sea and according to previous guests "the best location of any hotel in Ramsgate" With the decline of the holiday trade the hotel looks in a different direction - to conferences of up to 150 people as well as all the social functions which have always been part of its business.
+Under this new name major refurbishment occured, modernising the hotel adding Wifi, Flat Screen TV, Air conditioning and adding a Beauty Salon, gym and a sauna.
+The hotel still boasts the most beautiful views out to sea and according to previous guests "the best location of any hotel in Ramsgate"

 The San Clu will always be the San Clu to the local people and previous guests, the restaurant now bears the name.